Automattic/wp-calypso/client/lib/performance-tracking/README.md

 ### Start

+#### Generic function

+It provides a function `startPerformanceTracking()` that accepts the name of the page being tracked and a flag for full page loads.
+It is a simple wrapper around the `start` method in `@automattic/browser-data-collector` with an additional check to validate that the performance tracking is enabled for this environment (by checking the feature flag `rum-tracking/logstash`) and user (by checking the abtest `rumDataCollection`).

+Unless there is a specialized wrapper (eg: middleware `performanceTrackerStart`), using this function is the recommended approach to track performance of loading pages in Calypso.

+#### Middleware
 It provides a middleware expected to be used with Page router.

 Example:
 ```jsx
 page('/my-page/*', performanceTrackerStart('my-page'), /*...*/);
 ```

 The id provided to `performanceTrackerStart` must match the id provided by the hook `usePerformanceTrackerStop`, which equals to the name of the section loaded.

-This middleware function will check the status of the feature flag `rum-tracking/logstash`.
-If disabled, it is a noop.

 It will also pass the option `{fullPageLoad: true}` to `@automattic/browser-data-collector` if the route hit comes from a full page load.

 ### Stop

+#### Generic function

+The counterpart of the generic start function.

 #### Hook